01. History of Asbestos Use

 United Gilsonite Laboratories Asbestos Trust Fund

 As a result of mounting litigation, UGL filed for Chapter 11 bankruptcy on March 23, 2011.
 More than 2,200 pending filings forced the company to file for bankruptcy and begin the reorganization process to create an asbestos trust fund.
 The company established the UGL Trust on September 30, 2014.

 The asbestos trust was established with $35.5 million, which included an $18 million promissory note, $11 million in cash from bankruptcy financing, $10 million UGL set aside for claims and $8 million from shareholders.

-Victims can file lawsuits and seek compensation through the established trust.
+Victims can file lawsuits and seek mesothelioma compensation through the established trust.
 Payouts awarded vary depending on the individual’s case.
 Factors include age, exposure history, type of asbestos disease and the law firm’s settlement history.
 If you believe you or a loved one is entitled to compensation, learn how a mesothelioma lawyer can help.